 Day 1 (10km).
 Commencing at the junction of Speculation and King Basin Roads head south over the bridge and locate the narrow foot trail on the southern bank of the river.
 The trail heads south then turns south east then east as it ascends steeply to King Spur before following the cliff lines near the top of the ridge to Mount Koonika.
 From the summit, follow the ridge line south east, descending onto the 4wd track to camp at Mount Speculation.

 Day 2 (10km).
 Today the trail will take you into remote area of the Viking Wilderness where not many people go.
 You will need to posses excellent navigation skills and be prepared to forge your own trail.
 Following Speculation Road, initially north, from Mount Speculation.
 At the hair pin turn, continue north, off trail, along a narrow ridge.
-Follow this ridge north, losing all of the height gains of yesterday to the Catherine River below.
+Follow this ridge north, losing all of the height gains of day 1 to the Catherine River below.
 There are a lot of steep sections you will be required to descend.
-Follow the river for approximately 1.5km to a junction with a side stream coming off the plateau to the west.
-Turn left into this gully and gradually ascend to the gully head and a large water hole.
-Make camp here for the night or if your group size is larger, back at the junction of this gully and Catherine River.
+One on the river turn right and follow the river north for approximately 500m , keep an eye out for a suitable campsite on the river flats.

 Day 3 (10km).
 After breaking camp, head straight up, north west, out of the river (300m) on a very steep climb.
 Then west along a ridge (another 150m) to the edge of the plateau.
 Continue through the snow gums for approximately 2.5 km to cross the plateau before reaching the Lake Cobbler Track.
 Turning right (east) follow the track down to Lake Cobbler.
 After gathering water from the lake continue west along the Mount Cobbler Walking Track for approximately 3km until you reach a flat and open campsite.